 List of services offered by the DNA and Cell Bank

-- Distribute the samples needed for current research in accordance with the principles and laws of bioethics, using the best technologies at the lowest cost.
+• Distributing the samples required for ongoing research in compliance with the principles and laws of bioethics.

 Collaborate with the DNA and Cell bank: how it works